How to find a counsellor

 You may want to ask about the cost when you phone up for an initial appointment.
 Many of us are embarrassed about talking about money, so this way you will have an idea of what the costs are before you go.

 It’s important to take a little care in finding someone you feel comfortable with.
 All professional counsellors offer a one off first appointment to discuss what you are looking for and hope to get out of the counselling.
-They will not be offended if you decide that you don’t want counselling with them and will be happy to help you to find someone else.
+They won't be offended if you decide that you don’t want counselling with them and will be happy to help you to find someone else.

 There are other things to look out for.
 Unfortunately there are some (often well meaning) people who are not proper counsellors, but think they can help.
 Sometimes they can.
 But frequently they may do more harm than good by getting in more deeply than they can handle.
 If that happens, you could find you have opened up an emotional wound and the help you need to heal it may not be there.